Rajdip019/portfolio/README.md

 ### Step 1 : ⏬

-Clean up my personal data and prepare the repo.
+Clean up my personal data and prepare the repo. ( If you want to contribute go to CONTIBUTING.md )

 ```bash
 npm run prepare